17C.60.165 Minimum Standards for Fire Flows, Water Mains and Fire Hydrants.

 (6) Color Coding.
 Color coding, when used, shall be in accordance with NFPA 291.

-1. Prior to preliminary plat or preliminary plan approval, the applicant shall submit to the Fire Marshal a Certificate of Water Availability and water system vicinity map from the water purveyor addressing its willingness and ability to satisfy the requirements of this regulation.
+D. Requirements for Large Lot Divisions, One Acre Short Subdivisions and One Acre Formal Subdivisions (Residential).
+Prior to final plat approval, the applicant shall submit to the Fire Marshal a Certificate of Water Availability and water system vicinity map from the water purveyor addressing its willingness and ability to satisfy the requirements of this regulation.

-2. Prior to final plat, final short plat or final plan approval, the following shall be required:
+1. Prior to final plat, final short plat or final plan approval, the following shall be required:

 a.
 Water system plans and specifications which comply with these Regulations shall be designed and stamped by a registered professional engineer.
 Said plans shall be signed by the purveyor and shall be filed with the Fire Marshal.